Gokhan-Kayhan/Intel_Optimization_for_TensorFlow_on_Intel_DevCloud/README.md

-# Intel_Optimization_for_TensorFlow_on_Intel_DevCloud
-Tutorial about, training a model with optimized TensorFlow for Intel architectures on Intel Developer Cloud platform
+# Intel Optimization for TensorFlow on Intel DevCloud

+Since I don't have suitable Intel Hardware, I have made all the test on Intel Developer Cloud.
+Registration and connection details can be found in [Intel DevCloud](sections/devcloud.md) section.

+---